A courageous loyalist who paid dearly now savors his privacy and peace.

-Most Probably So, though it would be nice to see other hard evidence/other results from both scientific and psychic investigations from other paranormal groups and gifted individuals to back up people’s personal experiences.
+Most Probably So, though it would be nice to see other hard evidence from both scientific and psychic investigations from other paranormal groups and gifted individuals to back up people’s personal experiences.

-Cosmic Society, Donna Kent and the Girl Scout Leader did capture some hard evidence that backs up psychic feelings, impressions, and personal experiences.
-Considering the great restoration efforts, the amount of history attached to this building, and the nastiness that happened during the Revolutionary War, it isn’t surprising at all that spirits have gravitated to this structure and building.
+The Cosmic Society, Donna Kent, and the Girl Scout Leader did capture hard evidence that backs up psychic feelings, impressions, and personal experiences.
+Considering the great restoration efforts, the amount of history attached to this building, and the nastiness of some aspects of the Revolutionary War, it isn’t surprising at all that spirits have gravitated to this building.
 The EVPs caught here are truly revealing evidence, that some spirits call the Glebe Museum their home.

-Cosmic Society investigated with Donna Kent, as they have done many times before, investigating other haunted places, like the Curtis Inn, also in Woodbury.
+Cosmic Society investigated with Donna Kent, as they have done many times before, with other haunted places, like the Curtis Inn, also in Woodbury.

 A participant in a ghost tour caught a photo of a black woman, smiling.

-Felt unseen presences on the second floor, watching the investigation.
+Unseen presences have been felt on the second floor, by witnesses watching the investigation.

-Another investigator got a nauseous headache on the second floor, which indicates to her of a host of strong spirits.
+Another investigator felt headaches and nausea on the second floor, which indicates to her the presence of a host of strong spirits.

-Several reassuring, friendly EVPs were caught on the second floor.
+Several reassuring, friendly EVPs have been caught on the second floor.

-Cosmic Society captured EVP caught a negative/possibly demonic voice in the attic, at the end of the investigation.
+Cosmic Society captured EVP evidence of a negative/possibly demonic voice in the attic, at the end of the investigation.
 The recorder had been turned off by crew, but it turned back on by itself, to record, “I’ll get in!”
-This referred to getting into Donna’s car and consequently caused an accident and trouble in her home.
+This referred to the owner of the voice getting into Donna’s car and consequently causing an accident, and trouble, in her home.

 49 Hollow Road